Why does WebRTC need a dedicated subsystem for connecting? #

 Agent 1 and

 Agent 2 and they are in different networks.
 However, traffic is flowing completely through.
 Visualized it looks like this:

-To make this communication happen you establish a NAT Mapping.
-Agent 1 uses port 7000 to established a WebRTC connection with Agent 2.
+To make this communication happen you establish a NAT mapping.
+Agent 1 uses port 7000 to establish a WebRTC connection with Agent 2.
 This creates a binding of

 The document that describes these behaviors is RFC 4787.

 Creating a mapping is the easiest part.
 When you send a packet to an address outside your network, a mapping is created!
 A NAT mapping is just a temporary public IP and port that is allocated by your NAT.
 The outbound message will be rewritten to have its source address given by the newly mapping address.
 If a message is sent to the mapping, it will be automatically routed back to the host inside the NAT that created it.
 The details around mappings is where it gets complicated.

 One mapping is created for each sender inside the NAT.
 If you send two packets to two different remote addresses, the NAT mapping will be re-used.
 Both remote hosts would see the same source IP and port.
 If the remote hosts respond, it would be sent back to the same local listener.